Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Approach

 \textbf{Vulnerability Sources}.
-To ensure comprehensive coverage, we collected vulnerabilities from a wide range of sources, including official vulnerability databases such as MITRE~\cite{mitre} and GitHub Advisory~\cite{advisory}, bug bounty platforms like huntr~\cite{huntr}, and security reports from organizations specializing in AI security, such as Protect AI~\cite{protectai}.
-We crawled vulnerability lists from the MITRE CVE List and the GitHub Advisory Database, using repository names as the basis for our search.
-This resulted in the collection of 1729 vulnerabilities from MITRE and 342 from GitHub Advisory, which were further crawled to extract relevant advisories, patches, and other associated information.
-For \texttt{huntr}, a platform specifically focused on AI/ML-related vulnerabilities, we collected all publicly disclosed vulnerability reports up to October 5, 2024, totaling 1497 vulnerabilities.
+To ensure comprehensive coverage, we collected vulnerabilities from a wide range of sources, including official vulnerability databases such as MITRE~\cite{mitre} and GitHub Advisory~\cite{advisory}, bug bounty platforms like huntr~\cite{huntr}, and security reports from the communities, such as Protect AI~\cite{protectai}.
+As shown in \autoref{tab:vuln_data_summary}, we crawled vulnerabilities using repository names as the basis for our search.
+This resulted in the collection of 1,729 vulnerabilities from MITRE and 342 from GitHub Advisory, which were further crawled to extract relevant patches and other associated information.
+For \texttt{huntr}, we collected all publicly disclosed vulnerability reports, totaling 1497 vulnerabilities.
 Given the structured nature of these reports, we extracted key information such as vulnerability descriptions, proof-of-concept (PoC), impact, and occurrence details.
 Additionally, we crawled the comments of \texttt{huntr} reports, where discussions between bug hunters, platform administrators, and project maintainers often provided valuable insights into vulnerability fixes and potential discussions of similar issues, enriching our analysis.
 To identify vulnerabilities directly disclosed by the community, we employed a targeted search strategy using repository names combined with keywords such as ``vulnerability'' on Google.
-This strategy led to the identification of four well-known companies related to LLM infrastructure security: Protect AI, JFrog, Hidden Layer, and Oligo.
+This strategy led to the identification of four well-known companies related to the LLM supply chain security: Protect AI~\cite{protectai}, JFrog~\cite{jfrog}, Hidden Layer~\cite{hiddenlayer}, and Oligo~\cite{oligo}.
 We subsequently collected vulnerability reports disclosed by these organizations, which resulted in the collection of 392 reports from Protect AI, 143 from JFrog, 47 from Hidden Layer, and 11 from Oligo.
-These efforts allowed us to gather a diverse set of vulnerability reports, further enriching our dataset and providing a broad perspective on vulnerabilities in AI/ML security.